-Use the < > (Landscape) mode for wide scenery, night scenes, or to have everything in focus from near to far.
+Use the < >> (Landscape) mode for wide scenery, night scenes, or to have everything in focus from near to far.
 For vivid blues and greens, and very sharp and crisp images.

-With a zoom lens, use the wide-angle end.
+- With a zoom lens, use the wide-angle end.
 When using the wide-angle end of a zoom lens, objects near and far will be in focus better than at the telephoto end.
-It also adds breadth will be in focus better than at the telephoto end.
-It also to landscapes.

-Shooting night scenes.

-Since the built-in flash will be disabled, this mode < → > is also good for night scenes.
+It also adds breadth to landscapes. - Shooting night scenes.
+Since the built-in flash will be disabled, this mode < ≥ > is also good for night scenes.
 Use a tripod to prevent camera shake.
-If you want to photograph a person against a night scene, set the Mode Dial to < ▷ > (Night Portrait) and use a tripod (p.63).
+If you want to photograph a person against a night scene, set the Mode Dial to < ≥ > (Night Portrait) and use a tripod (p.63).